photo credit: Max Grudinski

-And it’s these combinations that make the feast so delicious.
-One minute it may be a piece of crispy pork belly dipped into a vinegary and sweet dressing, and the next you’re pouring a spicy, harissa-like red sauce over a bite of chicken breast and bok choy.
-It’s like a choose-your-own-adventure book, except all of the endings to the kamayan feast are happy ones in which you end up very full, likely with your hands covered in olive oil and rogue rice grains.
+It's these combinations that make the feast so delicious.
+One minute it may be a piece of crispy pork belly dipped into a sweet and vinegary dressing, and the next you’re pouring a spicy, chili-garlic red sauce over a bite of tender chicken breast and bok choy.
+It’s like a choose-your-own-adventure meal, where all of the endings are happy, and you always end up very full, likely with your hands covered in olive oil and rogue rice grains.

 This is when Perla really shines, and despite feeling a bit uncomfortable at first, eating with your hands from a giant pile of food forms a bond between everyone around the table.
 But on the nights when everything is a la carte, this is completely lost.
 The tables are broken down into two-tops, and most people are there to split a bottle of wine with a date.
 It’s definitely a different scene, but it’s still worth coming here if you’re in the area and looking to share a few dishes, like the short rib kare kare or Spanish octopus.
 However, neither the food nor the experience measures up to what you’ll get from the kamayan feast.